Fort Wayne Community Schools

 GRADUATION RATE

-Fort Wayne Community Schools exceeds state & national graduation rates
+Fort Wayne Community Schools exceeds national graduation rates

 STUDENTS RIDING THE BUS